ibm-cloud-docs/Backup/port-information.md

 ## Recommended {{site.data.keyword.backup_notm}} Portal settings

 Your servers must communicate with the Cloud Backup Portal and all AMP proxy servers for Cloud Backup Portal to work correctly, regardless of the data centers location.
+TCP Port 8086, 8087 should have access to 10.0.0.0/8.

 {{site.data.keyword.backup_notm}} Portal Registration Service: